Operations UAS/Drones — Open Category (Subcategories A1, A2 and A3)

 • MTOM < 4 kg;

-• except if it is a fixed-wing unmanned aircraft, be equipped with a selectable low speed mode limiting the speed to a maximum of 3 m/s;
+• except if it is a fixed-wing unmanned aircraft, be equipped with a selectable low-speed mode limiting the speed to a maximum of 3 m/s;

-• electric power supply;
+• power supply;

 • unique serial number;

-• network and direct remote identification system;
+• direct remote identification system and network;

-• geo-consciousness system;
+• geo-awareness system;

-• low battery warning system for unmanned aircraft and control station (CS);
+• Low battery warning system for unmanned aircraft and control station (CS);

 • be equipped with a data link protected against unauthorised access to command and control functions (C2);